camilapedraza/42minishell/README.md

-*This project has been created as part of the 42 curriculum by pedraza and plepercq*
+*This project has been created as part of the 42 curriculum by mpedraza and plepercq*

 # Minishell